NOCTLJRNE/Komodo-Pokemon/README.md

 ![stage3](https://raw.githubusercontent.com/NOCTLJRNE/Komodo-Pokemon/dex/img/03-transfer.JPG)

 ---
 Toggle the Enable/Disable ask/bid allow you to place ask/bid orders (the transfer switch & ask/bid switch cannot be both toggled on at the same time).
-After filling your order details (number of tokens to buy/sell & price per token) & clicking the ASK/BID button, you will be prompted to confirm your order and the app will return your txid.
+After filling your order details (number of tokens to buy/sell & price per token) & clicking the ASK/BID button, you will be prompted to confirm your order and the app will return your txid, I didn't add the functionality to cancel orders, so if you want to cancel an order, you have to fill it yourself.
 ![stage4](https://raw.githubusercontent.com/NOCTLJRNE/Komodo-Pokemon/dex/img/04-askbid.JPG)

 ---